octobercms/docs/3.x/extend/system/localization.md

 ## Accessing Localization Strings

-The localization strings can be loaded with the `__` function helper by passing the default translation of your string.
+The localization strings can be loaded with the `__()` helper function by passing the default translation of your string.

 ```php
 echo __('I love programming.');